numba/numba/docs/source/cuda-reference/kernel.rst

     # In kernel
     f3 = float3(float32(0.0), float32(-1.0), float32(1.0))

-Besides, vector type can be constructed from a combination of vector types and primitive types, as long as the total number of components matches with the result vector type.
+Additionally, vector types can be constructed from a combination of vector and primitive types, as long as the total number of components matches the result vector type.
 For example, all of the following constructions are valid:

 .. code-block:: python3